 Sick dogs may lose their appetite.
-Signs of a sick dog include vomiting, diarrhea and fatigue.
+Signs of a sick dog include vomiting, diarrhoea and fatigue.
 If you suspect your dog is sick, follow them outside when it’s their time to eliminate.
-You might notice their bowel movements are watery or of a different consistency or color.
+You might notice their bowel movements are watery or of a different consistency or colour.
 Note that and try to keep your dog hydrated.
 And vomiting is a clear sign something is wrong.
 It’s possible they got into something they shouldn’t have or ate too fast.

 Believe it or not, dog food can go bad.
-Check the expiration date and look for mold.
+Check the expiration date and look for mould.
 Any strange smells are also an indicator that the food has gone rancid.
 To prolong your food, store in an airtight container, in a cool and dry place.
 Proper storage will discourage spoiling.

 They are Stressed